zdgeier/Jamsync/README.md

 ## Current Status

 JamHub is currently in development.
-You can currently push, pull, checkout branches, and merge branches.
+You can currently push, pull, checkout workspaces, and merge workspaces.
 Over the next few months we'll be adding features to make this usable for regular development.
 The following features are planned:

 - Multi-person project collaboration